benbowes/vandux/README.md

 Then connect your html with a Vandux store.
 A full example can be found in here: https://github.com/benbowes/vandux/tree/master/src

-### Note that vandux is not intended to be a global store, it is intended to be used at a component/module level.
-You can have several vandux stores.
+**Note that vandux is not intended to be a global store (Not tested globally yet), it is intended to be used at a component/module level.
+You can have several vandux stores, all working indepandently.**

 ## A Vandux code example